vvk915/vvk915/README.md

 - 👀 I’m interested in it jobs
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on instagram@m_.rocky
+- 📫 How to reach me on linkdIn = vivek kumar
 - ⚡ Fun fact: life is a puzzle which cant be solved by anyone

 <!---